KikiWu9068/KikiWu9068.github.io/README.md

 # KikiWu9068.github.io
-#Based on the time of their development and application, the following stock forecasting models can be categorized into "old" and "new":
+Based on the time of their development and application, the following stock forecasting models can be categorized into "Traditional" and "new":

-Old models:
+Traditional models:
 1. Linear Regression: Linear regression is a classic statistical modeling technique used to model the relationship between a dependent variable and one or more independent variables.
 It has been used for stock forecasting for a long time.

 2. Support Vector Machines (SVM): SVM is a supervised machine learning algorithm that can be used for regression or classification tasks.
 It has been applied to stock forecasting in the past.